-- BIOL 2052 General Biology: Cell Structure & Function (or equivalent) 4 cr - BIOL 3101 Anatomy & Physiology I (or equivalent) BIOL 3102 Anatomy & Physiology II (or equivalent) ^CHEM 1110 General Chemistry I (or equivalent) 4 cr - ^STAT 1772 Introduction to Statistics (or equivalent) 3 cr - ^PHYSICS 1511 General Physics I (or equivalent) 4 cr - \PSYCH2202 Developmental Psychology (or equivalent) 3 cr - or \PSYCH 3403 Abnormal Psychology (or equivalent) - or EDPSYCH 2030 Dynamics of Human Development (or equivalent) - ^ Satisfactory score on ALEKS exam required for CHEM 1110, PHYSICS 1511 and STAT 1772. \ Prerequisite: PSYCH 1001 Introduction to Psychology - Completed a bachelor's degree, or will complete prior to beginning coursework in MATR - Official transcript - Students must have completed 50 hours of observation of a certified athletic trainer. - Students must request submit three (3) letters of recommendation.
+0 BIOL 2052 General Biology: Cell Structure & Function (or equivalent) 4 cr 0 BIOL 3101 Anatomy & Physiology I (or equivalent) 4 cr 0 BIOL 3102 Anatomy & Physiology II (or equivalent) 4 cr 0 ^CHEM 1110 General Chemistry I (or equivalent) 4 cr 0 ^STAT 1772 Introduction to Statistics (or equivalent) 3 cr 0 ^PHYSICS 1511 General Physics I (or equivalent) 4 cr 0 PSYCH 1001 Introduction to Psychology (or equivalent) 3 cr ^ S atisfactory score on ALEKS exam required for CHEM 1110, PHYSICS 1511 and STA AT 1772.

+- Completed a bachelor's degree, or will complete prior to beginning coursework in MATR - Official transcript - Students must have completed 50 hours of observation of a certified athletic trainer. - Students must request submit three (3) letters of recommendation.
 One letter must come from a faculty member/advisor, one must come from an athletic trainer who supervised the student during their observation experience, and one must come from a professional reference of the student's choice.
-All letters should address the student's potential for success as a graduate student and athletic trainer. - Students must have a minimum cumulative grade point average of 3.0. - Students must verify that they meet the Technical Standards of the UNI Athletic Training Program by uploading the signed Technical Standards form in ATCAS. - Criminal Background Check
+All letters should address the student's potential for success as a graduate student and athletic trainer. - Students must have a minimum cumulative grade point average of 3.0. - Students must verify that they meet the Technical Standards of the UNI Athletic Training Program by uploading the signed Technical Standards form in ATCAS. - Criminal Background Check - Students must complete a SING criminal background check; details will be provided by the program - Note: A positive criminal background check may inhibit program admission.
+Final admission decisions will be made by the Athletic Training Program

-- Students must complete a criminal background check conducted through their state of residence. - Note: A positive criminal background check may inhibit program admission.
-Final admission decisions will be made by the Athletic Training Program Director and the Athletic Training Coordinator of Clinical Education.
-Appeals of such decision can be made with the HRCS Department Head. - Students should be aware that having a criminal history may inhibit athletic training certification and/or licensure. - A Personal Statement explaining why they want to be an athletic trainer, their career goals, and the attributes they possess that will make them a successful student and athletic trainer.
+Director and the Athletic Training Coordinator of Clinical Education.
+Appeals of such decision can be made with the Kinesiology & Athletic Training Department Head.

+- Students should be aware that having a criminal history may inhibit athletic training certification and/or licensure. - A Personal Statement explaining why they want to be an athletic trainer, their career goals, and the attributes they possess that will make them a successful student and athletic trainer.